 Be a spin master

 Don't know where to start?
 Consider taking a spin class.
 The camaraderie and music can make you forget you're working out, and you can control how hard you work, allowing you to ease in, says Shannon Colavecchio, CEO of Badass Fitness in Tallahassee, Florida.
-Another way in: Try the "AARP 15-Minute Workout" below, followed by the "World's Best Stretch" video on page 2.
+Another way in: Try the "AARP 15-Minute Workout" below, followed by the "World's Best Stretch" video.

 Think of a positive memory involving exercise or an activity: a fun hike with your family, swimming at the beach on a beautiful day with friends, racquetball with your neighbor.
 Now, when you need that little push to get up and out, use that memory like a jolt of electricity.
 People who invoke positive memories exercise more frequently than those who don't, a University of New Hampshire study found.

 Nothing motivates you to take up yoga or a fitness class like some new home-gym items or fitness wear.
 Forget the black yoga pants or sweats and get into a sleek new running top or body-flattering spandex leggings.
 Fun new gear can also help increase your willingness to keep training, says Hajo Adam of Houston's Rice University; he studies the effect of clothes on psychology.

 Fitness isn't going to become a habit unless you make it easy on yourself.
 Part of that is knowing what works for you.
 "If you don't enjoy doing it, you won't continue," says Christine Whelan, a behavior-change expert affiliated with AARP's Life Reimagined program.
 If you need music, make a special playlist just for your workouts.
 Sample various gyms and pick the one where you feel the most comfortable.